Auto Trader cars

 Feature

-Electric car conversions
+Electric car conversions (2024 update)

 Get up close with classic electric car conversions, and find out how much it'd cost to convert your own car into electric.

-Published on 3 December 2021 | 0 min read
+Last updated on 21 August 2024 | 0 min read

 Would you convert your classic car into an electric?
 Many motorists are considering the move as the incentives for making the switch the electric (including tax breaks and free access to Clean Air Zones) pile up, and the 2030 ban on the sale of new petrol and diesel cars looms ever closer.